Dogs require vitamins and minerals

 Electrolytes and Vitamins for dogs can be introduced at any age or physiological state.
 In cases of dogs having fatigue issues or lack of energy, it’s time to start vitamin supplementation after consulting your veterinarian.
 Many organ systems will benefit from additional vitamins, such as the liver, the kidneys, brain, heart and cardiovascular system, eyes, integumentary (skin) and immune system.
 The results can be seen in days to weeks after the supplementation starts with a shiny coat, increased energy and increased appetite.

 Electrolytes and vitamins for dogs are especially necessary when the owner decided to cook the dog’s food.
 In this case, it’s almost certain that the dog suffers from some form of mineral or vitamin deficiency.
 The supplements should be introduced immediately according to the dog’s size, breed, and gender.
+Again i must say, Bullyade is also extremely important during the summer months.
+Many pets will not make it due to the summer heat, Bullyade can prevent that from happening.
+We are focusing this article on the vitamins and minerals, but it is as important to know that the electrolytes for dogs are extremely important as well for dogs of all ages.

 Benefits of vitamins for older dogs